rusins/portfolzio/README.md

 # Portfolzio

-My photography portfolio portfolzio.website.
+My photography portfolio website.
 Written in Scala with ZIO.
 See it in action:
 [raitis.krikis.id.lv](https://raitis.krikis.id.lv)

 ## How it works